 We are reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-If you’re looking to do a unique kitchen renovation, you could base your design on an era of history and create a 1930s kitchen.
+If you’re looking to do a kitchen renovation and want to make it unique, you could base your design on an era of history.

 Though we’ve shaken off those old-fashioned values, we can still celebrate the unique designs found in that era.